 In moments, where Frank (the dwarf) accepts Susan’s love, the Tragedian shrinks, and Frank grows.
 C.S Lewis leaves hints throughout the book about what Frank could look like.
 It is in these moments of love where he grows that you glimpse the promise of a full life.

-This is where I find the death that’s good for us.
 As we accept the love and compassion from a compassionate God, our Tragedians and Romanticists die.
 Our only job is to allow them to die and to live vulnerably and truthfully in a world that’s taking the alternative approach.

 Unfortunately, in the Great Divorce, Frank doesn’t let go of his Tragedian.
 In the end, it is the thing he becomes.
-A spectre of hellish nature that makes life a living hell for others.
+A specter of hellish nature that makes life a living hell for others.